I use BUW. It’s easy!

 How to borrow a book with the location “BUW Magazyn” (Closed Stacks)?

 No. Lending your library card to any third person is not allowed.
 Each user borrows a book personally by showing a librarian their own library card.
-Also in the case of borrowing from the Main Reading Room the user collects and returns ordered materials personally.
+Also in the case of borrowing from the Reading Room the user collects and returns ordered materials personally.

 The return of borrowed materials may be performed by another person and they do not need to show any document (the library card) then.